tariq1778/tariq1778.github.io/_pages/photography.md

 author_profile: true
 ---

-A collection of my photography.
+I can freeze the moment, so I can live in it forever.

 <div style="display:flex; align-items:center; gap:20px; margin-bottom:40px; flex-wrap:wrap;">
   <img src="/images/Taos_Pueblo.jpg" style="width:300px; border-radius:6px;">
   <p style="flex:1; min-width:250px;"><em>Taos Pueblo, New Mexico, 2025.
     Continuously inhabited by the Taos-speaking people for over 1,000 years, who kept their culture alive in the same ancestral homeland.
 The man standing in front is the home's owner, a member of the Pueblo community — a traditional Pueblo dwelling.</em></p>
 </div>

 <div style="display:flex; align-items:center; gap:20px; margin-bottom:40px; flex-wrap:wrap;">
   <img src="/images/Ravens_Great_Smokey.jpg" style="width:300px; border-radius:6px;">
-  <p style="flex:1; min-width:250px;"><em>The Ravens, 2025!
+  <p style="flex:1; min-width:250px;"><em>The Ravens, 2025.
     High above the Great Smoky Mountains, a raven perched in quiet command.
 The landscape felt less like Tennessee and more like the edge of Westeros.</em></p>
 </div>